solliancenet/microsoft-mysql-developer-guide/06_Networking_Security/06_00_Networking.md

   - [Create and manage Azure Database for MySQL firewall rules by using the Azure CLI](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-cli)
   - [ARM Reference for Firewall Rules](https://docs.microsoft.com/azure/templates/microsoft.dbformysql/servers/firewallrules?tabs=json)

-### Public vs. Private Access

-As with any cloud based resources, it can be exposed to the internet or be locked down to only be accessible by Azure connections resources.
-However, it doesn't have to be just Azure based resources.
-VPNs and Express route circuits can be used to provide access to Azure resources from on-premises environments as well.
-The next section describes the two different ways you can configure your Azure Database for MySQL instances for network connectivity.

-#### Public Access

-By default, when you create a Azure Database for MySQL, it allows access to internet based clients, including other Azure services.
-If this is an undesirable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.

-Firewall rules are set at the server level, meaning that they govern network access to all databases on the server instance.
-While it is best practice to create rules that allow specific IP addresses or ranges to access the instance, developers can also enable network access from all Azure resources.
-This is useful for Azure services without fixed public IP addresses, such as [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) that use public networks to access the server and databases.

->**Note:** Restricting access to Azure public IP addresses still provides network access to the instance to public IPs owned by other Azure customers.

 #### Private Access

 As just discussed, Azure Database for MySQL offerings support public connectivity by default.
 However, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.

 > **Note:** There are many other [basic Azure Networking considerations](https://docs.microsoft.com/azure/mysql/concepts-data-access-and-security-vnet) that must be taken into account that are not the focus of this guide.

 ### Virtual Network Hierarchy